-Specialized Fine Arts Risks or Collectibles - written as a stand-alone inland marine or similar policy Our company writes specialized fine arts risks and collectibles on a separate policy that is not
+Specialized Fine Arts Risks or Collectibles - written as a stand-alone inland marine or similar policy Q: Our company writes specialized fine arts risks and collectibles on a separate policy that is not associated or endorsed to another policy.
+Is this policy covered by the FHCF?

-- Q: Our company writes specialized fine arts risks and collectibles on a separate policy that is not associated or endorsed to another policy.
-Is this policy covered by the FHCF? - A: No. Exclusion (27) in Article VI of the Reimbursement Contract excludes any policy providing personal property coverage separate from coverage of personal property included in a homeowner's, mobile homeowner's, condominium unit owner's, or tenant's policy or other policy covering a residential structure or in an endorsement to such a policy.
+A: No. Exclusion (27) in Article VI of the Reimbursement Contract excludes any policy providing personal property coverage separate from coverage of personal property included in a homeowner's, mobile homeowner's, condominium unit owner's, or tenant's policy or other policy covering a residential structure or in an endorsement to such a policy.